bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 And then you go one level up and it's 32 bytes again, it's 32 bytes again.
 And now what you can do is you can give somebody a block and say, here's a block and here's all the transactions in this block.
 And then you verify it and you see these 32 transactions.
-Sorry, you see these two times 32s and you combine them and it looks all good, but somebody could leave out the actual transactions and just pretend that it's only a 64 byte transaction instead of two separate ones.
+Sorry, you see these two times 32s and you can mine them and it looks all good, but somebody could leave out the actual transactions and just pretend that it's only a 64 byte transaction instead of two separate ones.
 But then you validate the 64 byte transaction and you say hey this is an invalid transaction so the whole block is invalid and now you think this block is invalid and the next time you see this block because somebody gives you the same block hash you're like I don't you know I'm not gonna check this block it's invalid but actually it's not invalid because somebody sent you because now you got the real one where you actually have the two separate transactions in it.

 Speaker 0: 00:36:55